This post contains affiliate links.

 - White Onion: Our flavor base for the chili!

-- Chili Seasoning: Elevates the dish with a blend of spices, including chili powder, cumin, garlic powder, and more, ensuring a well-balanced, robust flavor (here’s our easy McCormick Chili Seasoning Copycat Recipe!)
+- Chili Seasoning: Elevate the dish with a blend of spices, including chili powder, cumin, garlic powder, and more, ensuring a well-balanced, robust flavor (here’s our easy McCormick chili seasoning copycat recipe!).

 - Fire Roasted Diced Tomatoes: Brings a smoky flavor to the chili, adding depth and complexity to the overall flavor.
 Use diced tomatoes if you can’t find this type, or make your own fire roasted tomatoes!

-- Roasted Red Peppers: Finish it off with a drained can of roasted red peppers, which you’ll cut into bite sizes.
+- Roasted Red Peppers: Finish it off with a drained can of roasted red peppers, which you’ll cut into bite-sized pieces.
 You can also roast the peppers yourself instead.

 How to make Black Bean Chili

-This chili is ready in 30 minutes or less thanks to a few genius shortcuts.
+This chili is ready in 30 minutes or less, thanks to a few genius shortcuts.
+Jump to the recipe card for the full instructions.

 - Serve hot with your favorite toppings!